StephenBeban/StephenBeban.github.io/_pages/research.md

   - National List-Proportional Representation (Nat.
 List-PR);
   - Mixed-Member Proportional (MMP).

-I also synthesised the successful features from those systems into a new electoral system: <u>Districted Proportional Representation</u> (DPR).
-I simulated the most recent election outcomes for the countries from my study as if they had had DPR in place.
-This verified my hypothesis that we can better optimize electoral outcomes compared to the systems currently in-use.
+I will attempt to synthesise successful features from those systems into a new electoral system: <u>Districted Proportional Representation</u> (DPR).
+I will simulate its  outcomes using the most recent election results for the countries from my study.
+This aims to verify my hypothesis that we can better optimize electoral outcomes compared to the systems currently in-use.

 <!--